joshuadavidnelson/disable-blog/README.md

 - Forces Reading Settings: `show_on_front`, `pages_for_posts`, and `posts_on_front`, if they are not already set
 - Hides other post-related reading options, except Search Engine Visibilty
 - Removes post from author archive query
+- Removes comment and trackback support for posts.
+- Alters the comment count to remove any comments associated with 'post' post type.

 **Note that this plugin will not delete anything - existing posts, comments, categories and tags will remain in your database.**